ToshioCP/Gtk4-tutorial/gfm/sec14.md

 And the instance has a normal reference count instead of floating reference.

 If you use `g_object_unref` to an instance that has a floating reference, you need to convert the floating reference to a normal reference in advance.
-See [GObject reference manual](https://developer.gnome.org/gobject/stable/gobject-The-Base-Object-Type.html#gobject-The-Base-Object-Type.description) for further information.
+See [GObject Reference Manual](https://developer-old.gnome.org/gobject/stable/gobject-The-Base-Object-Type.html#gobject-The-Base-Object-Type.description) for further information.

 ## notebook\_page\_close